 The five network monitoring systems listed in this review match or exceed the network management functions of Network Magic.
 However, if you specifically chose Network Magic in order to get screenshots of computer activity on your network to check what your children were doing on the internet, then these new options won’t help you.

 Simply getting broadband usage reports and taking screenshots of computers on your home network is probably the wrong method for controlling the internet access of children.
 There are better systems for imposing parental controls.
-It is better to block your children from accessing certain types of sites that to use a system that allows them access but reports on their activities.
+It is better to block your children from accessing certain types of sites than to use a system that allows them access but reports on their activities.
 In this respect, Network Magic provided too little too late.

 Parental control software is a fairer method to control the activities of children on the internet.
 It is much better to prevent rather than to blame or shame.
 If you are specifically looking for a Network Magic replacement that will let you know what your children are up to on the internet, these preventative systems provide better solutions than your current strategy.

 Parental control software has really come a long way since the screen capture facility of Network Magic was thought of.
 These five options provide you with much better security for your children on the internet and include features such as contact logs, social media controls, and cyberbullying protection.